vicenteherrera/kubernetes_tutorial/docs/98_free_resources.md

 ### Delete microservices resources

 Don't forget to tear down the Kubernetes cluster when you have finished experimenting with it.
-As the load test tool will start to generate simulated traffic inmediatly, it will lead to expensive charges if left running.
+As the load test tool will start to generate simulated traffic immediately, it will lead to expensive charges if left running.

 From the `microservices-demo` folder, run:
 ```